For Patients

 Patient Billing

-Similar to hospitals, LifeFlight bills patients’ insurance for care, works to be in-network with commercial insurance carriers, and is enrolled as a provider with Medicare and MaineCare.
+Similar to hospitals, LifeFlight bills patients’ insurance for care.
+LifeFlight works hard to be in-network with most commercial insurance carriers and is enrolled as a provider with Medicare and MaineCare.

 Patients needing LifeFlight services generally have significant other medical expenses.
-LifeFlight works diligently to be as cost-efficient as possible, benchmarking costs and charges to be in the lowest 10% of air medical providers nationwide and has the lowest charges of the air ambulance providers in New England and the Northeast.
+LifeFlight works diligently to be as cost-efficient as possible.

 For insurance and billing questions please contact our billing office: